-Student does not witness any consent form and does not take any telephone or verbal order from a physician.
+Student does not witness any consent form and does not take any telephone or verbal order from a healthcare provider.
 Other restrictions may apply on a unit specific basis and may include medication administration, procedures, and other activities.
+Students will not have PCA or Epidural keys in their possession.
+Students are not permitted to administer blood or blood products.Students cannot push IV controlled medications.
+Students cannot titrate any continuous IV medications.
+Students cannot initiate or titrate any sedatives or paralytics.